-Note 8 Salaries, other remuneration and social security costs, cont.
+Note 8 Salaries, other remuneration and social security costs, cont

-Remuneration to Executive Committee
+Remuneration to Executive Committee Business overview 04

-The guidelines for remuneration to the executive committee, adopted by the AGM in 2024, are presented on $\sum$ page 28.
-The Executive Committee for 2024/25 comprised of a total of
+The guidelines for remuneration to the executive committee, The Executive Committee for 2024/25 comprised of a total of 19

 7 people, of whom 4 are located in Sweden and the other 3 in the Netherlands and France.
 The tables below display remunerations and other benefits to the Executive Committee.